 Adobe Photoshop is an advanced photo editing program.
 This guide covers the specific benefits of Photoshop for marketing.
 (A previous article covered the ethics of photo manipulation)

-We chose Photoshop, because it’s the best known, and it’s the tool we use for our own photo editing and manipulation.
+We chose Photoshop, because it’s the best known.
+Plus, it’s the tool we use for our own photo editing and manipulation.

 Adobe Photoshop is like a Swiss Army knife